Kaligo/pipelinewise-target-redshift/README.md

 - **Performance**: Direct COPY from S3 is much faster than record-by-record inserts
 - **Scalability**: Handles large tables efficiently
+- **Parallel Processing**: Multiple fast sync operations are queued and processed in parallel, following the same parallelism configuration as regular stream flushing
 - **Deletion Detection**: Automatically detects and marks deleted rows by comparing full table dumps
 - **Reduced Network Traffic**: Data flows directly from S3 to Redshift without intermediate processing

 #### Example Configuration

 No additional configuration is required in `target-redshift` for fast sync.
-The target automatically handles `FAST_SYNC_RDS_S3_INFO` messages when they are received from the tap.
+The target automatically extracts and processes fast sync operations from STATE message bookmarks when they are received from the tap.

+Fast sync operations use the same parallelism settings as regular stream flushing:
+- `parallelism`: Number of threads for processing fast sync operations (default: 0, auto-detect)
+- `max_parallelism`: Maximum number of parallel threads (default: 16)

 However, ensure your Redshift cluster has the proper IAM role configured: